atoserik/flask-kube-example/README.md

 # http-ingress-tls

-This is another intreresting solution that make possible to have an ingress covered by tls that redirect over multiple services that can not expose http over tls.
+This is another intreresting solution that make possible to have an ingress covered by tls that redirect over multiple services that don't expose http over tls.

+This implementation is obtained creating the couple of key/cert file with the command:

+    openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365

-This implementation is obtained defining a secret that refers the key.pem and the cert.pem file this can be done with the command:
+And defining a secret that refers the key.pem and the cert.pem files with the command:

     kubectl create secret tls flask-example-tls --key app/key.pem --cert app/cert.pem

-Then the secret is recalled in the `-ingress.yaml` file, that now don't have the annotation about the backend-protocol.
+Then the secret is mentioned in the `-ingress.yaml` file.